PoulavBhowmick03/hackthemountains/README.md

 **Symptom-Based Disease Prediction:**

 -   Visit the Chikitsalay website at [chikitsalay.co](https://chikitsalay.co).
--
+-   Sign-Up or Login using your email id.
+-   Go to the "Dashboard" on the top right of the navigation bar.
--   Click on the "Health Checkup"  on the homepage.
+-   Click on the "Health Checkup"  on the Dashboard.
 -   Enter the symptoms you are experiencing in the provided text fields.
 -   Click the "Predict"  button.
 -   Chikitsalay will provide you with a list of probable diseases based on your symptoms and also their probability.